johnxu21/johnxu21.github.io/teaching/CS472/Timetable/LLM/index.md

 2. **Moderate (25–75%)** – Partial adaptation to project context.
 3. **High (75–100%)** – Mostly integrated with minimal changes.

-The median integration rate of **25%** indicates that AI commonly serves as a starting point rather than a final solution.
 ### **Example 1: Code Duplication and Refactoring**

 - [PR link](https://github.com/nbd-wtf/nostr-tools/pull/241)